 Canine lice is pretty uncommon today due to the regular use of monthly flea and tick treatments among pets.
 However, if your dog does fall victim to dog lice, you can use topical treatments to kill them off.

 While insecticide treatments will eradicate adults and nymphs, the eggs won’t be destroyed, which means the treatment will need to be repeated regularly for at least a month.
-In addition to treating your dog, you’ll need to thoroughly wash your dog’s bedding and toys.

 If you have other pets in your household, keep in mind that all dogs will have to be treated.
 Also be very careful if you have cats present, since many lice treatments for dogs are toxic for felines.